Updated November 20, 2020 with the latest on CMMC

 Potentially due to this self-attestation, there were still instances of Intellectual Property (IP) theft due to malicious cyber-attacks on improperly protected federal contractors.
 Some industry experts estimate the loss of CUI data from the insufficient implementation of cybersecurity controls amounts to almost 600 billion dollars every year.
 It is estimated that there are over 350,000 DoD subcontractors within the Defense Industry Base (DIB) that could be affected by these new requirements.

 To reduce this risk and other potential vulnerabilities, the government needed additional controls to ensure that contractors had an appropriately mature cybersecurity program in place to secure the protection of data that is commensurate with its sensitivity.

 The CMMC Response

 The Cybersecurity Maturity Model Certification (CMMC) is a new certification standard that will leverage parts of several different benchmarks to provide a set of flexible maturity requirements.
 It was established to provide the DoD a process and metric to monitor a contracted organization’s ability to protect the CDI, CUI, CTI that they store, process, or transmit on behalf of the DoD.
 Currently, only DoD contractors have this additional CMMC requirement.
 The government has not yet determined if they will implement this requirement for other federal departments.

 CMMC is not a replacement for DFARS.
-As a basis for establishing the maturity levels, CMMC will leverage elements form the following frameworks and standards:
+As a basis for establishing maturity levels, CMMC will leverage elements from the following frameworks and standards:

 • Title 48, CFR (Code of Federal Regulations): Federal Acquisition Regulations System